anon-blue/anon.blue/README.txt

                                                 ypu
                                               lollololololololololololololololol
-o              your compWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCO ME don't delete me a n y m o r eCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDA WELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO U GANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME T
+o              your compurer has an irreAWELCOME TO UGANDAWELCOME TO UGANDAWELCO ME don't delete me a n y m o r eCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDA WELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO U GANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME TO UGANDAWELCOME T